HERE’S HOW TO USE IT:

 –> A weekly checklist giving kids 25 simple (and fun!) ways to stay engaged and learning.

 –> 5 print-and-play activities families can print off at home.
-This week works on beginning letter and digraph sounds, sight words, addition to 10, subtraction within 10, 2-dimensional shapes, 3-dimensional shapes and fine motor skills.
+This week works on digraphs and blends, sight words, addition and subtraction within 10, addition and subtraction within 20, 2-dimensional and 3-dimensional shapes, and telling time to the quarter hour.